Library Procedures and Policies

 The Hill College Libraries hold over 550 DVD titles.

-The Hill College Libraries offer access to over 77,500 streaming video titles through the Academic Video Online (Alexander Street) and JoVE platforms.
+The Hill College Libraries offer access to over 380,000 streaming video titles and segments through the Films on Demand, JoVE, and Kanopy platforms.

 Library Usage Policy

 The Hill College Libraries are open to all students, faculty, staff, and community patrons.
 Residents of the Hill College service area may register for library accounts for material use privileges.
 Many library materials, including display items, books, DVDs, and periodicals are suited for adult patrons ONLY; parents and guardians are responsible for any censorship of such materials.
 Children under the age of 15 may not be left unattended in campus libraries, and must be accompanied by a parent or guardian at all times.
 Library staff cannot assume responsibility or liability for the safety and well-being of any child in the absence of a parent or guardian.

 Hill College alumni are welcome to utilize library resources (subject to library staff approval) for continued educational pursuit, job seeking, research, and other undertakings.

 The Hill College Libraries offer access to personal computers for academic purposes.
 Library computer and printer access is available until 15 minutes prior to library closing time.
 Students, faculty, and staff may use their Hill College issued login credentials for computer access.
 Guests and community patrons may request a guest login for purposes such as applying for federal financial aid, filing Apply Texas and Hill College applications, and job search related endeavors.
 The aforementioned requests are granted at the discretion of Hill College Library staff.
 Patrons are limited to one login at a time, including wireless Internet access for laptop computers, tablets or other devices.
 Library computers and the Hill College network may not be used for unauthorized commercial or illegal purposes pursuant to the Texas Penal Code, Chapter 33 Computer Crimes.